BorgwardtLab/Imputing_Signatures/README.md

 ```> pipenv install --skip-lock```
 ```> pipenv shell```

+Note, that the newer GPytorch versions ( >1.0.0 ) tend to overwrite the torch version in pipenv.
+If this happens (e.g. with GPytorch 1.0.1), a working solution was to just >pip intall torch==1.2.0 after the pipenv install

 ## Train a end-to-end, posterior moments GP-imputed Signature Model, specifying signature depth (truncation level) to 3